Adderall Withdrawal: Symptoms, Timeline, and Detoxification

 Although this drug is not a narcotic from the medical point of view, some of the withdrawal symptoms are the same as in narcotic withdrawal.
 The withdrawal symptoms only take place when the drug in question is already placed into a halt.

 When Going Through Adderall Withdrawal One Can Suffer From the Following Symptoms:

 - Exhaustion and fatigue

 - Difficulty staying asleep

 How Long Will the Symptoms Last?

-There are two types of Adderall – the extended release and the instant release or the regular one.
-The instant release only stays in the system for six hours, but the extended release variety is meant for prolonged use.
-This means that Adderall XR withdrawal tends to last longer and to show up on Adderall drug test much easier.
+There are two types of this ADHD medication – the extended-release and the instant-release or the regular one.
+The instant-release only stays in the system for six hours, but the extended-release variety is meant for prolonged use.
+This means that Adderall XR withdrawal lasts longer and shows up on drug tests much easier.

 Below is the usual Adderall withdrawal timeline that can serve as an informative guide for people who are struggling to put an end to their addiction.

 Withdrawals can initially be associated with sluggishness and extreme hunger.
 Some have a hard time falling asleep, while others find it difficult to stay awake.
 Adderall withdrawal fatigue is also the number one complaint that makes the first three days of the process unbearable.
 A severe headache can make it harder to go through weakness and fatigue.